Menu

 OUR TEACHING APPROACH

-GITC's innovative work is based on child development, educational psychology, educational therapy, academic content instruction, and best practices in social-emotional learning.
-This deep foundation supports every kind of learner to succeed.
+To make a difference for children and youth, we begin by training education professionals of every kind, serving from early childhood through high school.
+Previous musical experience is not required.
 Everybody develops musical skills together, at an achievable pace, gradually developing confidence and competence.
-GITC in person classes are taught in a circle where participants can see and hear each other, encourage one another, and blend their voices. we de-emphasize the traditional Expert-Novice model of music instruction in favor of cultivating a sense of belonging and safety that supports individual self-expression, and joyful, shared musical experiences.
+We typically teach in a circle where participants can see and hear each other, encourage one another, and blend their voices, creating a sense of belonging.
+We de-emphasize the traditional expert-novice model of music instruction in favor of cultivating a sense of belonging, safety, and community that supports individual self-expression, and joyful, shared musical experiences.

 OUR VISION